WebDevJasonCameron/TheWizardsBag_Java_Version_Archiving/notes/log.md

 # Log

+## 2024 08 29

+I should remember that work of this project could be divided into different aspects.
+One, of course there is the code.
+Second, there is the writing of different items and spells.
+I should start that at some point.
+Third, there is the design (or sketching out) the product look.
+Fourth, there is the sculpting and final item product look that should be collected for display.
+It may take some time, but I think we can provide a fantastic shop for our customers.

 ---

 ## 2024 08 27

 Wow, I'm a dunce sometimes.
 I didn't realize that... yes, I did create a log in the "notes" directory.
 As such, I moved my most recent rants...
 I mean logs, into their proper place.
 Here.
 Here is the proper place. **Sigh

 ---